emusb-device

 The interrupt is mandatory for the emUSB-Device Middleware operation.
 The interrupt priority selection is a part of Application level - the interrupt priority selected in the template files is not suitable for real project.
 For USB recommended setting the interrupt priority as high as possible.

-/* Define the interrupt priority */
+/* Define interrupt priority */

 #define USBD_ISR_PRIO (3U)